 Higher Ed Commission Awards STEM Recruitment Grants

-To help prepare future educators to teach STEM subject areas, the Indiana Commission for Higher Education has awarded nearly $10 million to 16 schools and organizations to support those efforts.
+INDIANAPOLIS - To help prepare future educators to teach STEM subject areas, the Indiana Commission for Higher Education has awarded nearly $10 million to 16 schools and organizations to support those efforts.
 The money is being awarded to programs that place high-quality teachers in schools in high-need school districts.

 “The careers fueling Indiana’s economy and future growth require STEM-related skills and experience,” said Indiana’s Higher Education Commissioner Teresa Lubbers.